 - Small Funnel

 - Aluminum foil cake pan with 2-inch sides

 - Safety glasses

-(Although the following activity is safe it is always good practices to have your child wear safety glasses whenever they conduct any type of activity that involves working with chemicals)
+Although the following activity is safe, it is always a good practice to have kids wear safety glasses whenever they conduct any type of activity that involves working with chemicals.

 What You Do:

 - Have your child place the empty plastic soda bottle into the center of empty aluminum cake pan and then put the funnel into the bottle’s mouth.